Lepehn/atomic-heart-checklist/README.md

 # 📋 atomic-heart-checklist
 https://lepehn.github.io/atomic-heart-checklist/

-A sleek, lightweight checklist web app to help you track quests, bosses, and weapons in **Atomic Heart**.
+A sleek, lightweight checklist web app to help you track progress in **Atomic Heart**.
 Inspired by fan-made guides for games like *Dark Souls* and *Bloodborne*, this project helps you stay organized without spoilers or unnecessary fluff.

 ## 🧩 Features